-Sixth Form Destinations 2021
+Sixth Form Destinations 2022

-SSt George's begins the process of post-18 options in September of Year 12, encouraging students to consider all avenues.
-This enables and supports students through the process of onward study; supporting them to engage with 'Super Curricular' activities and access a range of other contextual sources.
+St George's begins the process of post-18 options in September of Year 12, encouraging students to consider all avenues.
+This enables and supports students through the process of onward study, supporting them to engage with 'Super Curricular' activities and to access a range of other contextual sources.

-Analysis of records in early September 2021 shows that:
+Analysis of records in early September 2022 shows that:

-- 184 students will begin undergraduate courses in 2021 - 15 students have decided to take a gap year, of which some have deferred entries for undergraduate courses in 2022 - 1 student has gained a place to study in America - 5 students will be starting apprenticeships
+- 198 students will begin undergraduate courses in 2022 - 14 students have decided to take a gap year, of which some have deferred entries for undergraduate courses in 2023 - 2 students will be starting apprenticeships

-Summary of Honours Courses - 2021 Leavers (2021 Entry)
+Summary of Honours Courses - 2022 Leavers (2022 Entry)

-184 students starting at university in 2021 had selected the following choices (figures in brackets are for the 2020 Entry):
+198 students starting at university in 2022 had selected the following choices (figures in brackets are for 2021 Entry):

-Humanities/Law/Politics/Economics 30% (25%)
+Humanities/Law/Politics/Economics 28% (30%)

-Sciences/Maths/Engineering/Medics/Architecture/Product Design 37% (33.5%
+Sciences/Maths/Engineering/Medics/Architecture/Product Design 39% (37%)

-Finance/Business 15% (10%)
+Finance/Business 12% (15%)

-Arts/Performing Arts/Languages 17% (7%)
+Arts/Performing Arts/Languages 18% (17%)

-Other - Education/Events/Food/Liberal Arts 1% (24.5%)
+Other - Education/Events/Food/Liberal Arts 3% (1%)